MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-Team-Sites-migration-guide.md

 ### Planning for modernization
-SharePoint Online is continually being improved.
-New features and improvements to existing features are rolled out in SharePoint Online before SharePoint Server.
+New features and enhancements are continually being rolled in SharePoint Online before being included in SharePoint Server.
 As a result, features and functionality that are available in SharePoint Server may be different than those in SharePoint Online.

 The modern experience in SharePoint is designed to not only be compelling but flexible, making it easier for anyone to create mobile-ready sites and pages.
-Improvements in navigation, branding, publishing, search, and sharing make it a
+We highly recommend that you take advantage of the additional improvements in navigation, branding, publishing, search, and sharing.

 #### Modern team sites and modern pages